vcorr00/IOS102Lab3/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-The use of API requests, parsing the JSON files into data that can be attatched to variables Constraints and auto layout issues
+The use of API requests, parsing the JSON files into data that can be attatched to variables Constraints and auto layout issues.
+I easly spent at least 30hrs on this project due to those challenges

 ## License

     Copyright [yyyy] [name of copyright owner]